 Living Organ Donors Answer Frequently Asked Questions

 There are many myths and misconceptions about organ donation.
-The living donors with Donate Life WELD (We Encourage Living Donation) shared stories about their own experiences donating at University Health Transplant Institute.
+Living donors from our Champion Ambassadors program shared their personal stories and experiences donating at University Health Transplant Institute.

 What Inspired You to Donate?

-Living donors have many reasons for wanting to donate.
-Some people start the evaluation process hoping to be compatible with a specific person while others donate altruistically, meaning their organ will go to a stranger who needs it.
+Living donors have many reasons for choosing to donate.
+Some begin the evaluation process hoping to help a specific person, while others choose to donate altruistically to help anyone in need.

 For Julie Malone, a fellow parishioner happened to strike up a conversation with her at church one day.
 “He mentioned he was waiting on a kidney, and he said these magic words: ‘And my time is running out,’” Julie said.
 “I thought, ‘Well, I’ve got a kidney.
 I can do it.
 I can help him.’”